-Brandenburg – Germany’ fifths largest federal state – was the heart of the former Prussian Empire, a place of historical significance and home to one of Germany’ most delectable specialties – the “Spreewälder Gurke” (pickled gherkin from Spreewald).
+Brandenburg is not only Germany’s fifth largest federal state, it was also the heart of the former Prussian Empire.
+It is a place of historical significance and home to one of Germany’ most delectable specialties – the “Spreewälder Gurke” (pickled gherkin from Spreewald).

-Albert Einstein was probably Brandenburg’ most famous inhabitant and he lived here before emigrating to the United States in 1932.
-Other well known people of the federal state are Otto Lilienthal, the first person to make repeated successful short flights, Gerhart Hauptmann, Nobel Prize winner for literature, Bertolt Brecht, the most influential German playwright and lyricist and Wolfgang Joop, a well known fashion designer.
+Albert Einstein was probably Brandenburg’s most famous inhabitant, as he lived here before emigrating to the United States in 1932!
+Other well known people of the federal state are Otto Lilienthal, the first person to make repeated successful short flights, Gerhart Hauptmann, Nobel Prize winner for literature, Bertolt Brecht, the most influential German playwright and lyricist and Wolfgang Joop, a well-known fashion designer.

 Brandenburg’s Delicacies (“delicatessen”)

 Around Werder upon Havel, to be found west of Potsdam, all kinds of fruits and fruit wines are produced.
-Since 1879, Werder celebrates the Tree Blossom Festival during spring time.
-Right after the annually Oktoberfest in Munich, the tree blossom festival is the second biggest folk festival in Germany.
-Every year around 500.000 visitors from all over the world join the fun atmosphere.
-Different from the Oktoberfest, the most traditional beverage at the tree blossom festival is the fruit wine, such as apple wine, strawberry wine, cherry wine, raspberry wine, plum wine, currant wine and many more.
+Since 1879, Werder has celebrated the Tree Blossom Festival during spring time.
+Right after the annual Oktoberfest in Munich, the tree blossom festival is the second biggest folk festival in Germany.
+Every year around 500,000 visitors from all over the world join in the fun atmosphere!
+Quite different from the Oktoberfest, the most traditional beverage at the tree blossom festival is fruit wine!
+There are many varieties, such as apple wine, strawberry wine, cherry wine, raspberry wine, plum wine, currant wine and many more!